Network technologies I

 Teaching results

-A. Understand the principles of communication in computer networks.
-B.
+A. To understand the principles of communication in computer networks.

-B. Understand the principles of computer network classification and different computer network architectures.
+B. To understand the principles of computer network classification and different network architectures.

-D. Master the possibilities and trends of data transmission in computer networks.
+D. To understand the possibilities and trends in data transmission within modern computer networks.

-E. Master the issues of addressing and routing in computer networks.
+E. To understand the fundamentals of addressing and routing in computer networks.

-F. To work with Internet services and applications.
+F. To work with Internet services and applications effectively and safely.

-G. Design a website for a specific application area.
+G. To design a website for a specific application area using appropriate tools and methods.

 Indicative content